How big of a role does diet play in helping to prevent illnesses?

 In fact, the science of medicine and the basic common sense at the heart of traditional healing parted company three centuries ago when much of the western world turned its back on the teachings of Hippocrates, instead embarking on a course which led eventually to a wide acceptance of a prescription for a pill, rather than an individual life-plan to rebalance health.
 The reality is that we need not suffer many of our common illnesses – both physical and mental.
 The right food may not cure the common cold, but it could prevent one catching it.

-Somewhere, as modern health care developed into a culture of the pill as a ‘cure-to-almost-anything’, the concept that illness could be prevented by non-medical methods was set aside, and with it the understanding that some of the needs for medical treatment could be removed by advising individuals on what each should and should not be eating; or how even a slight change of life-style can boost one’s health.
+Somewhere, as modern health care developed into a culture of the pill as a ‘cure-to-almost-anything’, the concept that illness could be prevented by non-medical methods was set aside, and with it the understanding that some of the needs for second medical opinion and treatment could be removed by advising individuals on what each should and should not be eating; or how even a slight change of life-style can boost one’s health.

 According to naturopathic doctor Dr. Kate Scott, just as no one size fits all, not all foods suit everyone.
 Cheese, milk, sugar and wheat are obvious examples – no two people are the same.
 And while it is widely accepted that we all need iron, and that calcium is essential for strong and healthy bones, iron and calcium are but two fuels for the many body systems – those systems that cannot function without specific plant minerals.
 So the punchline really is that if your diet is inadequate, some function may run down and illness will result.
 The reverse, happily, is also true; if one eats a well-balanced diet, as fresh as possible, illness risk is greatly reduced.